Excess suds in Front Loaders

 Cycle duration

 Along with surface area (enough items in the machine), the items need to be in the machine for long enough for the friction to remove the soiling.
-As the cycle continues, the items compress and more suds are created by the surfactant (which is why it is best to check loading at about a third of the way into the main cycle; see videos above).
+As the cycle continues, the items compress and more suds are created by the surfactant.
+This is why it is best to check loading at about a third of the way into the main cycle.
 A standard Cottons cycle in a front loader is 2.5–3 hours.

-Harder water contains more minerals than soft water.
-The purpose of water softeners in detergent is to bind these minerals, allowing the surfactants to effectively remove soiling.
-As a result, the base of powder detergents is water softener, usually sodium carbonate.
-Liquid detergents generally don’t contain water softeners.
-If powder detergents are used in soft water, in a front loader, it may result in excess suds.
+The base of powder detergents is often a water softener, usually sodium carbonate.
+This is added to bind to the dissolved minerals in the water allowing the detergent surfactants to effectively remove soiling.
+As a result, if powder detergents are used in soft water, in a front loader, it may result in excess suds.

 Detergent selection

 In general, liquid detergents perform better in soft water areas, and powder in hard water areas.
-The Clean Cloth Nappies Detergent Indexes recommend detergents based on water hardness.
+We have reviewed 218 different detergents, and make recommendations based on water hardness.

 Check if there are excess suds when washing other items such as clothing or linen.
 If there aren’t excess suds when washing other items, then potentially there is too much detergent for the main nappy wash.

-Bulk the main wash with at least 25% of items which are quite dirty (eg clothing with food or dirt), so that the surfactant is being used up.
+In this situation, you need to add more soiling to the main wash.
+Bulk the main wash with at least one-quarter (25%) of soiled items (for example, clothing with food or dirt), so that the surfactant is being used up.

 • Check the filter of the machine.
 Often small items or debris can get stuck in the filter.
 Blocked filters can often be the cause of excess suds.